mihanizator/developer-site/getting-started.md

     port: 3000
 ```

-The default configuration will forward requests to port `3000` on `localhost`.
+The configuration above will forward requests to port `3000` on `localhost`.
 Please refer to [Configuration section](/exofile.md) for the details.